Chapter 31 Advice to Non-users

 Internet porn is one of the dangers in a free society, piggy backing on the good willed efforts of personal freedoms.
 Surely the very basis of civilisation – the reason why the human species has advanced so far – is because we’re capable of communicating our knowledge and experiences, not only to each other but to future generations.
 Even animals find it necessary to warn their offspring of life’s pitfalls.

-Porn producers aren’t doing this in good faith, with the genuine belief they help mankind, especially now as addiction to internet porn is widely studied.
+Porn producers aren’t doing this in good faith, genuinely believing they help mankind, especially now as addiction to internet porn is widely studied.
 Perhaps in its initial stages people genuinely believed that porn educated people on intimacy, but authorities know that’s a fallacy.
-Watch any tube site nowadays, they make no claims about education.
-The only claims that are made are about the shock, novelty and escalating qualities of their wares.
+No tube site makes genuine claims about education.
+The only claims made are about the shock, novelty and escalating qualities of their wares.

 The sheer hypocrisy is incredible, as a society we get uptight about school bullying and objectification of the human body.
 Compared with internet porn, these problems are mere pimples.
 Numbers of those addicted climb to new heights each year, spending quality time with imaginary and illusory pixel people at the expense of their health, virility, energy and time.
 By far the biggest killer in relationships, hundreds of thousands of lives are ruined every year because they get hooked.
 Internet porn producers don’t advertise in mainstream publications – they don’t need to, our biological urges lead us to the thresholds of their well stocked harems, giving out free samples like their local drug dealer.
 Nowadays, the tube sites don’t so much stock the wares as much as they encourage visitors to post content.